I Play Rocky: Production

-In May 2024, a biographical drama film depicting the making-of the tumultuous production of the 1976 film Rocky, with Peter Farrelly directing was announced and Peter Gamble writing the script.
-CAA Media Finance would handle U.S sales with FilmNation Entertainment handling international at the Cannes Market 2024.
-In August 2025, Anthony Ippolito was cast as a young Sylvester Stallone.
-In October, Stephan James was cast as Carl Weathers, while AnnaSophia Robb and Matt Dillon were cast as Stallone's first wife Sasha Czack and Sylvester's father Frank Stallone Sr..
-P. J. Byrne, Toby Kebbell, Tracy Letts, Jay Duplass, Kiki Seto, Robert Morgan, Saul Stein, Trevor St. John, Erik Palladino, and Rob Demery would round out the cast later in the month.
+In May 2024, a biographical drama film depicting the making of the tumultuous production of the 1976 film Rocky was announced, with Peter Farrelly directing and Peter Gamble writing the script.
+CAA Media Finance handled U.S sales while FilmNation Entertainment handled international at the Cannes Market 2024.
+In August 2025, Anthony Ippolito was cast as a young Sylvester Stallone with Amazon MGM Studios coming onboard for domestic distribution.
+In October 2025, Stephan James was cast as Carl Weathers, while AnnaSophia Robb and Matt Dillon were cast as Stallone's first wife Sasha Czack and his father Frank Stallone Sr..
+P. J. Byrne, Toby Kebbell, Tracy Letts, Jay Duplass, Kiki Seto, Robert Morgan, Saul Stein, Trevor St. John, Erik Palladino, and Rob Demery would round out the cast later that month.

-Stallone later confirmed that he wasn't contacted by anyone regarding the film and that he only learned about its existence after reading about it, although he was still open to participating in the film's production as a consultant since he currently had no involvement with it.
+Stallone confirmed that he had not been contacted by anyone regarding the film, and that he only learned about its existence after reading about it, although he was still open to participating in the film's production as a consultant.